checkeverything.ch

 VariantHow it worksTypical goal

-Authority spoofingDisplay shows police, court or authority numberApply pressure, gain trust
+Authority spoofingDisplay shows a police, court or authority numberApply pressure, gain trust

 Bank spoofingYour bank's hotline appears on screenSteal credentials, TAN codes, card data

-Neighbour spoofingA local Swiss number (same area code)Increase the chance you answer
+Neighbour spoofingA local Swiss number with the same area codeIncrease the chance you answer

 Callback spoofing (ping call)A short single ring, often from a premium foreign numberProvoke an expensive callback